syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/FlowLayout.md

 ![](FlowLayout_images/FlowLayout_img1.png)

-Figure 706: Children with different HAlign Settings
+Children with different HAlign Settings
+{:.caption}

 N> In the figure above, the textboxes have auto labels associated with them.